 - By Air: Major cities like Colombo and Kandy are easily accessible by air from Anuradhapura.
 The domestic airport of Colombo is within easy reach of the Anuradhapura historical site.
 There are daily flights from Colombo to Anuradhapura.

-- Train: Train is the most popular way of reaching Anuradhapura from Colombo.
-Anuradhapura is connected with Colombo by a railway track and a few express trains ply between the two cities on a daily basis.
-Travelling by train is cheap and convenient and it saves time too.
+- Train: The train is the most popular way of reaching Anuradhapura from Colombo.
+Anuradhapura is connected with Colombo by a railway track, and a few express trains ply between the two cities on a daily basis.
+Travelling by train is cheap and convenient, and it saves time too.

-- By road: Most foreign tourist book package tours (Sri Lanka cultural tours), using road transport to travel to Anuradhapura.
-Because they are provided with a car, van or a coach to travel during their trip.
+- By road: Most foreign tourists book package tours (Sri Lanka cultural tours), using road transport to travel to Anuradhapura.
+Because they are provided with a car, van, or coach to travel during their trip.
 However, using public buses to travel can be very inconvenient.
-Travel by public bus is cheap but it sucks your time.
+Travelling by public bus is cheap, but it sucks your time.

 There are few other places to experience Sri Lankan culture and heritage in Anuradhapura

 Yapahuwa: Yapahuwa is another historical city of Sri Lanka but quite unknown to most travellers.
 Therefore, the tourist traffic heading to Yapahuwa is minimal.
-Yapahuwa was the capital of Sri Lanka for a brief period in the 13th century and later it was abandoned due to the south Indian invasions.
-Yapahuwa had been a fortress similar to Sigiriya and it was protected by a ring of walls and ditches.
+Yapahuwa was the capital of Sri Lanka for a brief period in the 13th century, but later it was abandoned due to the South Indian invasions.
+Yapahuwa had been a fortress similar to Sigiriya, and it was protected by a ring of walls and ditches.

-Kala wewa: Kala wewa, is a reservoir that provided water to the ancient city of Anuradhapura during its heyday.
-The lake is still serving as one of the most important resources of water and stores a large amount of rainwater during the monsoon.
+Kala wewa: Kala wewa is a reservoir that provided water to the ancient city of Anuradhapura during its heyday.
+The lake is still one of the most important resources for water and stores a large amount of rainwater during the monsoon.
 Kalawewa was the largest irrigation work that originated during the Anuradhapura period.
-Kalawewa was built in the 5th century AD under the reign of King Dhatusena.
+Kalawewa was built in the 5th century AD, under the reign of King Dhatusena.